MikroElektronika/mikrosdk_click_v2/clicks/uvclight/DETAILS.md

 ## Examples Description

-> This click has ultraviolet LEDs with 275nm wavelength.
+> This Click has ultraviolet LEDs with 275nm wavelength.
 UVC radiation refers to wavelengths
 > shorter than 280 nm.
 Because of the spectral sensitivity of DNA, only the UVC region
 > demonstrates significant germicidal properties.